-How do I report graffiti?
+How do I report a pothole?

 Report graffiti or tagging to the Public Works Department at (707) 938-3332, or use our online reporting form, which allows you to include a description or attach a photo.